 Children often have parents who are very motivated and who are great partners for me.
 All of us would do anything for our kids, and the parents are trying to figure this out and, in some cases, they feel like there is a ticking clock.
 Fortunately, we’ve got a network of literally thousands of scientists around the world whom we can use.
 When I need to, I’ll phone a friend about a gene.
 If I don’t know the answer, they know the answer, and we start pushing the envelope.

 Dr. Wendy Chung is a board-certified clinical geneticist with a Ph.D. in molecular genetics.
 She received her M.D. from Cornell University and her Ph.D. from The Rockefeller University.
-She is director of the DISCOVER program at Columbia University Medical Center and director of the cytogenetics and molecular genetics fellowship, and heads a research laboratory in the division of molecular genetics investigating the genetic bases for a variety of genetic conditions.
+She is director of the DISCOVER program at Columbia University Irving Medical Center and the Kennedy Family Professor of Pediatrics and Medicine at Columbia University Vagelos College of Physicians and Surgeons.
+She also leads the Precision Medicine Resource in the Irving Institute at Columbia University Irving Medical Center and serves on the Genomics Working Group and Pediatrics Advisory committee for the All of Us precision medicine initiative and on the Council for the National Human Genome Research Institute.